redbrick/static-site/source/help/exams/helpdesk-test-2011-agm/index.md

 3: It is Friday, you have had a bowl of cereal and decided on which seat to occupy.
 What do you do next?

-4: “As a matter of principle, I don't own a real tie” ~ Richard Stallman.
+4: "As a matter of principle, I don't own a real tie" ~ Richard Stallman.
 Discuss the impact Richard Stallman has had on your life, giving at least 3 examples of positive changes to your lifestyle that have directly arisen from his actions or words.

 5: What redbrick talks/tutorials would you like to see/run in your term as helpdesk?